ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/keynodes.md

 ## **ScTemplateKeynode**

-It is a base class to create sc-templates as keynodes.
+It is a base class to generate sc-templates as keynodes.
 This class is useful when you want use programably represented sc-template in different places in the code or when you don't want specify sc-template in knowledge base and use it in `ScAgentBuilder`.

 ```cpp
 #include <sc-memory/sc_keynodes.hpp>